What makes you different than other outpatient clinics?

 You don’t accept my insurance, can I still come?

 Yes!
 We offer very competitive self-pay rates that may end up saving you money compared to using your insurance benefits.
 For more information, check out our blog on the cost savings associated with self-pay physical therapy as well as how to submit to your insurance company for out of network claim.
 Due to the complexity and variability amongst insurance companies, we cannot guarantee reimbursement.
 We encourage you to contact your insurance provider to learn more about your out of network benefits.

 What insurances do you accept?

 Action Potential is currently in network with Medicare and Medicare Advantage plans, Blue Cross Blue Shield, and most workers’ compensation and auto insurers.
 However, we have competitive self pay rates that may be more affordable than a traditional high-deductible plan or a health care plan with high co-pays.
 For more information, check out our blog on the cost savings associated with self-pay physical therapy as well as how to submit to your insurance company for out of network claim.

-What is Virtual Therapy?
+What is Telemedicine Physical Therapy?

 Telemedicine Physical Therapy is physical therapy appointments delivered via a telephone or video conferencing platform.
 This process allows you to receive the care you need from the comfort of your home, office, or when on the go.
 These visits are covered by some insurance companies.
 Whether covered or not, we offer virtual visits at an affordable rate to ensure you never miss a step in your recovery.
 Telemedicine visits are to progress a current physical therapy plan, triage new symptoms of pain or dysfunction, or to help establish a wellness program to reduce future problems caused by inactivity.
 Visit www.ReachYours.com/virtualtherapy for more information or to schedule an appointment.